 It can also be risky, because if your business trajectory changes, you may be stuck in a contract that is no longer appropriate to your business needs or financial situation.

 So, while leasing has clear benefits for small businesses with limited cash flow, its lengthy contracts and constant monthly outgoings may deter some businesses from taking the plunge.

-Buying office PCs outright requires a large budget initially depending on your employee count, but should save you money in the long run compared with leasing which, as we know, eventually cost more.
+Buying office PCs outright requires a large budget initially, depending on your employee count, but should save you money in the long run compared with leasing which, as we know, will eventually cost more.